• Products

 The ifm Y-path enables machine control via a PLC while offloading big data processing to higher-level systems, ensuring seamless machine operation without interference.

 The PLC has been a mainstay of automation since the 1970s.
 It controls industrial automated equipment.
-With the advent of Ethernet technologies and IIoT applications, PLCs are asked transmit more information not necessarily used for machine control.
+With the advent of Ethernet technologies and IIoT applications, PLCs are asked to transmit more information not necessarily used for machine control.

 The PLC uses less than 20% of the sensor information for machine control.
 Data size of this information is in bytes, and cycle time in ms. HMI, visualization computers, servers, PCs, etc. use 80% of the sensor information.
 Data size is in Mb and cycle time is in seconds.

-But what if we could allow your sensors to talk directly to your SCADA, MES, ERP and CMMS systems without intervention of the PLC and still send the information to the PLC for machine control?
+But what if we could allow your sensors to talk directly to your SCADA, MES, ERP, and CMMS systems without intervention of the PLC and still send the information to the PLC for machine control?

 This is now possible with the Y-path from ifm.
 Our IO-Link masters have a separate IIoT port with a dedicated IP address for the IT infrastructure.
-It does not affecting the machine control side of the system.
+It does not affect the machine control side of the system.
 This unique approach allows you to send information and data directly where you need it.

 What is an IODD?

-The IODD (IO-Link Device Description) is a compact file describing how IO-Link devices communicate information to higher level systems or controllers.
+The IODD (IO-Link Device Description) is a compact file describing how IO-Link devices communicate information to higher-level systems or controllers.
 It provides details about both cyclic data structure and available acyclic commands.

 The IODD facilitates seamless integration of sensor devices into control systems.
 It offers a clear overview of communication behavior and structure.